 What to pack for Arizona in the winter: shoes

 I brought these knee-high boots basically so I can still wear cute dresses and be less cold.
-I absolutely wore cushy knee socks under these, fashion gods be damned.
+I absolutely wore cushy knee socks under them, fashion gods be damned.

-I didn’t feel the need to bring my full on hiking boots, so I just brought my low-top hiking shoes—yes there’s a difference!
-I wore these while hiking and mountain biking and if you’ve got such activities planned for your trip, these are a must!
+I didn’t feel the need to bring my full on hiking boots, so I just brought my low-top hiking shoes.
+I wore these while hiking and mountain biking and if you’ve got such activities planned for your trip, these are a must given the terrain!

 Don’t forget socks